 An earthquake is caused by slip on a fault.
-However, the slip motion is complex, reflecting the variation in basic physics that governs fault motion in different tectonic environments is is the primary means by which scientist learn about Earth's deep interior, where direct observations are impossible, and has provided many of the most important discoveries regarding the nature of our planet.
+However, the slip motion is complex, reflecting the variation in basic physics that governs fault motion in different tectonic environmentsIt istheprimarymeansbywhichscientistlearnaboutEarth'sdeepinterior,whe-redirectobservationsareimpossible, and has provided many of the mostimport ant discoveries regarding the nature of our planet.
 Earthquakes frequently claim hundreds of lives and cause major damage to cities and infrastructures.
 Earthquakes can be disastrous over a large area in a short time, with casualties in a single earthquake sometimes amounting to hundreds of thousands.
 For this reason the first serious earthquake studies were primarily concerned with the macroseismic effects of earthquakes and the immediate reduction of hazards.